Koushik Sarkar

-Koushik Sarkar (born 8 February 1994) is an Indian professional footballer who plays as a center-back for Bhawanipore in the CFL Premier Division A and I-League 2nd division.
+Koushik Sarkar (born 8 February 1994) is an Indian professional footballer who plays as a defender.

 Career

 Early career

 Born in Chinsurah, West Bengal, Sarkar joined the Sports Authority of India in 2010.
 He spent three seasons there before signing with the Calcutta Football League, Kalighat Milan Sangha.
 He made one appearance with them before returning to the Sports Authority of India.

 Sarkar captained the University of Calcutta football side during the Inter-University challenge.
-While with the University side, Sarkar attracted interest through two good performances against I-League side, Mohun Bagan.
+While with the university side, Sarkar attracted interest through two good performances against I-League side, Mohun Bagan.

 East Bengal

 On 6 December 2015 it was announced that Sarkar had signed a three-year contract with East Bengal of the I-League.
 A year later, after not playing a single match for East Bengal in the I-League, it was revealed that Sarkar had his contract terminated by East Bengal before the 2016–17 season.